Ask Science shares his rules for avoiding being scammed by medical and scientific claims.

 If there was some pretty commonplace research presented to an editor that turned everything we knew about a given topic on its head, but had the scientific data to back up its claims, that research would certainly be published.
 In fact, this happens all the time.
 If it didn’t, science would get pretty boring.

 So those are my rules for verifying scientific claims.
-If you ever come across a claim that sounds super pretty commonplace, but you’re having a hard time deciding if it could really be true, send me an email and I’ll be happy to feature it on the Everyday Einstein show.
+If you ever come across a claim that sounds super pretty commonplace, but you’re having a hard time deciding if it could really be true, send me an email and I’ll be happy to feature it on the Ask Science show.